book page beside eyeglasses and coffee

 § 7 Liability

-1. The practitioner shall only be liable for damages resulting from intentional or grossly negligent breach of duty.
+1. The counseller shall only be liable for damages resulting from intentional or grossly negligent breach of duty.
 Liability for injury to life, limb and health remains unaffected by this.

 § 8 Final provisions